Planet Square, Metropolis:

 “Ladies and gentlemen of Metropolis, honored guests, today I have a unique honor.
 For five decades, the Metropolis landscape included one of the most easily recognized landmarks in the world.
 Visible from oceangoing ships and incoming planes, it identified Metropolis to the casual observer much like the Statue of Liberty stands for New York, the great arch identifies St. Louis, and the Golden Gate tells the visitor that they are indeed in San Francisco.
 Seven years ago, this landmark was replaced with a broadcast tower when a once-unique building was remade into the modern image of corporate America, and our city was the poorer for it. (*) Although that landmark was returned two and a half years ago during an anniversary celebration, it was damaged last fall during our city’s kryptonite meteor crisis and removed for repairs. (*) And for the last few months, that landmark has been missing from our cityscape.
-Now, thanks to a serendipitous set of circumstances, that landmark has returned — not to its traditional home, but to this, the original home of the institution that it stands for.”
+Now, thanks to a serendipitous set of circumstances, that landmark has returned — not to its traditional home, but to Planet Square, the original home of the institution that it stands for.”

 [(*) Editor’s note: See “The Pied Piper of Steel,” Action Comics #398 (March, 1971), “The Man who Murdered Metropolis,” Action Comics #526 (December, 1981), and “Phantom Zone: The Final Chapter,” DC Comics Presents #97 (September, 1986).]

 The mayor of Metropolis was in full swing now, his prepared speech flowing like water over his tongue and into the microphones.
 Looking out from the podium, he saw the crowd gathered in the famous theater district, anxiously awaiting what was coming next.